ayush0418/c-programs/README.md

- # This repository contains the programs written in c-language.
+ # This repository contains the programs in C-language.